 Pomfret Community School (Spring, 2007)

 Professional Development for Teachers: Presentation on the value of using arts-based technologies to engage students in the classroom, and to support existing academic curricula.
-Followed by Garage Band, iMovie workshop.
+Professional Development: Garage Band, iMovie workshop.

 Recording and songwriting residency for students: Instruction in songwriting, Garage Band software resulting in student-produced CDs.

-Teaching Artist: Developed and taught a songwriting and creative writing residency for the CT Commission on the Arts HOT Schools program, which connected Hartford Public and Rockville High Schools.
+Teaching Artist: Songwriting and creative writing residency for the CT Commission on the Arts HOT Schools program, which connected Hartford Public and Rockville High Schools.

 Inter-district Grant Coordinator for the HOT Schools Program